-Refund in accordance with certain rules on advertising, alcohol, tobacco, fertilizer, energy, carbon dioxide and sulphur tax is made on application to the Tax Agency in Ludvika.
-The amount of the refund is credited to your tax account and then paid out at the time of the monthly reconciliation.
-A condition for a refund is that a record of tax deductions and employer's contributions which are to be recorded the same month has been submitted to the Tax Agency.
+Refund in accordance with certain rules on advertising, alcohol, tobacco, fertilizer, energy, carbon dioxide and sulphur tax is made on application to Storföretagsregionen, Ludvikakontoret.
+The amount of the refund is credited to your tax account and then paid out at the time of the decision.
+A condition for a refund is that a record of tax deductions, employer's contributions, VAT and excise duty which are to be recorded the same month has been submitted to the Tax Agency.